Chelsea draw Brighton battle but furious fans win Super League war | Goal.com

 The meaningful action took place outside the ground as fans vented their fury at their club's decision to join a Super League.

-The most significant moves were made in boardrooms and on Zoom calls, as presidents, chairmen and lawyers tried to deal with the chaos caused by the attempted breakaway competition.
+The most significant moves were made not on the pitch but in boardrooms and on Zoom calls, as presidents, chairmen and lawyers frantically tried to deal with the chaos caused by the attempted breakaway competition.

 The Super League would mean they would never again have to worry about missing out on European qualification.
 But this wasn't just an abandonment of UEFA and its cup competitions; it was a threat to the competitiveness of the Premier League.